 Horse-drawn carriage rides run throughout the event.

-There will be plenty of family-friendly activities throughout Downtown Highland Park including a special early arrival of Santa Claus on a Firetruck to Port Clinton Square at 2:45 PM.
-Attendees can also enjoy hot chocolate and a horse-drawn carriage ride available at Highland Park Bank & Trust from 1:30 - 5 PM.
-From 3 - 4:30 PM, attendees are invited to decorate a holiday card at Paper Source (490 Central Ave), color and get a free box of crayons at Ross Highland Park (625 Central Ave), and pick up a free cup of hot cider from Style Shack (1839 2nd Street), who will be donating 20% of the day's sales to the Highland Park Community Foundation.
-Plenty of refreshments, activities, and goodies including glow sticks will be distributed by many participating businesses including Highland Park Bank & Trust, Uncle Dan’s, JAYNE, Stationery Station, Summer Classics Home, Jade & Renee, Edward Jones Investment, Ross Highland Park, Style Shack, Paper Source, @ Properties, Burn Boot Camp, Alixandra Collections, and OrangeTheory Fitness.
+There were plenty of family-friendly activities throughout Downtown Highland Park including a special early arrival of Santa Claus on a Firetruck to Port Clinton Square at 2:45 PM.
+Attendees also enjoyed hot chocolate and a horse-drawn carriage ride available at Highland Park Bank & Trust from 1:30 - 5 PM.
+From 3 - 4:30 PM, attendees were invited to decorate a holiday card at Paper Source (490 Central Ave), color and get a free box of crayons at Ross Highland Park (625 Central Ave), and pick up a free cup of hot cider from Style Shack (1839 2nd Street), who donated 20% of the day's sales to the Highland Park Community Foundation.
+Plenty of refreshments, activities, and goodies including glow sticks were distributed by many participating businesses including Highland Park Bank & Trust, Uncle Dan’s, JAYNE, Stationery Station, Summer Classics Home, Jade & Renee, Edward Jones Investment, Ross Highland Park, Style Shack, Paper Source, @ Properties, Burn Boot Camp, Alixandra Collections, and OrangeTheory Fitness.

-Live entertainment will feature Irina Makkai Classical Ballet and Dance School, Lake Forest Country Day School Choir, and The Performer’s School A Cappella Group.
+Live entertainment featured Irina Makkai Classical Ballet and Dance School, Lake Forest Country Day School Choir, and The Performer’s School A Cappella Group.

-The Tree Lighting Count Down with Mayor Nancy Rotering will take place at approximately 4:50 PM.
+The Tree Lighting Count Down with Mayor Nancy Rotering takes place at approximately 4:50 PM.

 Residents and visitors are encouraged to shop and dine locally throughout the holidays with extended parking hours in public parking lots in Downtown Highland Park between Saturday, November 17 and Saturday, December 22.
 Extended parking hours only pertain to public lots.
 On-street customer-only parking, disabled parking, fire hydrant, and loading zones will still be enforced.
 Additionally, permit parking still remains in effect.
 Employee parking restrictions will be strictly enforced.

-In addition to the host of family-friendly holiday activities, there will be opportunities to give back to those in need of assistance this holiday season:
+In addition to the host of family-friendly holiday activities, there are opportunities to give back to those in need of assistance this holiday season: